Artists and Industrial Revolution: Images of the Changing World

 The Industrial Revolution brought fundamental and irreversible social changes.
 But what was its influence on art and artists?
+Discover works by Industrial Revolution artists.

 Changing Times, Changing Themes

-Even though depictions of rural labor remained frequent, industry, as an important part of the reality and people’s life, became a more and more explored topic.
+Even though depictions of rural labor remained frequent, industry, as an important part of reality and people’s life, became a more and more explored topic.

 In 1881 Ernst Josephson traveled to Spain accompanied by the painters Anders Zorn, Hugo Birger, and Christian Skredsvig.
 Their aim was to see the works of the great Spanish masters in the museums and to depict Spanish peasant life.
 While in Triana, the area of Seville dominated by the Romani, Josephson was approached by a group of smiths who asked him if he could portray them standing outside their smithy.